Second death: Interpretation

 One interpretation states that when people are saved, they are not subject to the second death and only die of the earthly first death, whereas an unsaved person will experience two deaths: the first at the end of this life and the second after the resurrection.
-Some understand the second death to be primarily a spiritual one, i.e., separation from God, but it is usually thought to entail torment or destruction too.
 The second death has been interpreted as endless torment by many, Lactantius being one of them:

-Annihilationists and conditionalists, including all Seventh-day Adventists and Jehovah's Witnesses, and others in many denominations, oppose the idea of eternal suffering and believe that the second death is a literal death and that the bodies and souls condemned to it after the final judgment will be utterly destroyed.
+Annihilationists and conditionalists, including all Seventh-day Adventists and Jehovah's Witnesses, and many others in many denominations, oppose the idea of eternal suffering and believe that the second death is a literal death and that the bodies and souls condemned to it after the final judgment will be completely destroyed.
+Many believe there is limited conscious torment after the first death, but many others believe there is none and thus those who experience the second death cease to exist instantly.

 Christian universalists, who believe all will be reconciled to God, offer different interpretations, rejecting both endless torment and utter destruction.
-For example, Gregory of Nyssa understood the second death as a cleansing, albeit a painful process.
+Gregory of Nyssa understood the second death as a cleansing, albeit a painful process.
 He wrote that "those still living in the flesh must as much as ever they can separate and free themselves in a way from its attachments by virtuous conduct, in order that after death they may not need a second death to cleanse them".